RetamalVictor/blog/index.md

 ---
-title: "Welcome to my blog"
+title: "Victor Retamal Pages"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Hello, Hello, I'm Victor.

+This is my window to the world.
+You'll find my latest work, ideas and project here